mukil/dmx-webpages/README.md

 ## Changelog

+**0.8.0** - Upcoming

+* Compatible with DMX 5.0 development branch (`master` branch)
+* Depends on dmx-platform issues (among them https://git.dmx.systems/dmx-platform/dmx-platform/issues/28)

 **0.7.2** - Upcoming

+(maintained in `dm4` branch)

+* Compatible with DM 4.9.2
-* Iprovements and fixes for third-party plugin integration
+* Improvements and fixes for third-party plugin integration
 * Enabled font-smoothing, esp. for bold bright serif texts on dark backgrounds
 * Added very basic json-ld mapping for an Institution to be publisher of the frontpage
 * Include tile child values and section titles in fulltext search results.
 * Preparations of displaying topic type icons on pages
-* Style fix for unlegible text in footer area
+* Interchangeable footer thymeleaf fragment
 * Optimized loading of javascript resources & page script initialization
 * Adjustment of header button, section header and _Pages_ section style
 * Added contact-form and mapbox-widget as _Section Layouts_